openshift/enhancements/enhancements/hide-container-mountpoints.md

 - Enhance systemd to support unsharing namespaces at the slice level, then put `crio.service` and `kubelet.service` in the same slice

+- We will also begin a KEP to support this same behavior in the stock upstream kubernetes.